Rbootcamp-UHM/Histories/README.md

    git status
    ```

-   If everyting is up to date t will say `Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean`
+   If everyting is up to date it will say `Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean`

 7. Note: Git works directory by directory (it saves a hidden status file within the cloned directory).
 If you want to clone the Data directory, for example, you will have to repeat steps 3-> for the Data directory and each directory you want to clone.